WishCore/wish-cli-nodejs/README.md

 This is bleeding egde software and WILL BREAK from time to time, you have been warned.

-This package is dependent on the mist-api package, which currently is working with Linux x64/ia32, OSX x64 (see workaround in mist-examples-nodejs) and Raspberry Pi, on nodejs v6.x only.
+This package is dependent on the wish-core-api package, which currently is working with Linux x64/ia32, OSX x64, on nodejs v6.x only.
 To get it working you also need to run a Wish Core on the same host.

 ## Prerequisites